HAFixAgent: History-Aware Program Repair Agent: Preliminary Study (RQ0):

 \subsubsection{Dataset}

-To study the availability and distribution of historical information in real-world bugs, we choose the latest version of the Defects4J dataset (v3.0.1) \cite{just2014defects4j}, a standard and widely-used benchmark for evaluating recent APR techniques~\cite{xia2022less,jiang2023impact,hossain2024deep,lutellier2020coconut,jiang2021cure,ye2024iter,bouzenia2024repairagent}.
-It contains 854 Java bugs alongside test cases for each bug collected from 17 different open-source projects, spanning various domains such as data visualization (Chart), compiler construction (Closure), and date/time utilities (Time).
-Analyzing the entire dataset allows us to evaluate the general history distribution on different projects and bugs, without restricting to small or specific bug categories.
+To study the availability and distribution of historical information in real-world bugs across languages, we choose two established benchmarks. \textbf{Defects4J} (v3.0.1) \cite{just2014defects4j} is a standard and widely-used benchmark for evaluating recent APR techniques~\cite{xia2022less,jiang2023impact,hossain2024deep,lutellier2020coconut,jiang2021cure,ye2024iter,bouzenia2024repairagent}.
+It contains 854 Java bugs alongside test cases for each bug collected from 17 different open-source projects, spanning various domains such as data visualization (Chart), compiler construction (Closure), and date/time utilities (Time). \textbf{BugsInPy}~\cite{widyasari2020bugsinpy} is a benchmark of 501 Python bugs collected from 17 popular open-source projects, including data processing (pandas), web frameworks (fastapi, tornado), and utility libraries (tqdm, thefuck).
+BugsInPy complements Defects4J by covering a dynamically typed language with different development practices and commit patterns.

-Consistent with common practices in the APR field~\cite{yang2024sweagent,fan2023automated,bouzenia2024repairagent,xia2022less,ye2024iter,nashid2025characterizing,ehsani2025bug}, we assume perfect fault localization.
-Specifically, we use the developer-written patch provided by Defects4J to identify the buggy lines (i.e., the lines in the buggy snapshot that were modified or deleted in the fix).
-Importantly, our approach does not rely on the actual bug fixes themselves, but solely on the locations of the buggy lines.
+Consistent with common practices in the APR field~\cite{yang2024sweagent,fan2023automated,bouzenia2024repairagent,xia2022less,ye2024iter,nashid2025characterizing,ehsani2025bug}, we use the developer-written patch provided by each benchmark to identify the buggy lines (i.e., the lines in the buggy snapshot that were modified or deleted in the fix).
+Importantly, the approach does not rely on the actual bug fixes themselves, but solely on the locations of the buggy lines.
 These identified lines are the only lines on which \texttt{git blame} is subsequently computed.
 We then run \texttt{git blame} on these lines to obtain the most recent commits modifying those lines.
 Finally, we de-duplicate the commit hashes obtained for each bug, count each bug's unique blame commits, and compute the distribution by bug category.